liweijia/liweijia.github.io/_projects/omnicity.markdown

 <p style="text-align:justify; text-justify:inter-ideograph;">

 This paper presents OmniCity, a new dataset for omnipotent city understanding from multi-level and multi-view images.
 More precisely, the OmniCity contains multi-view satellite images as well as street-level panorama and mono-view images, constituting over 100K pixel-wise annotated images that are well-aligned and collected from 25K geo-locations in New York City.
 To alleviate the substantial pixel-wise annotation efforts, we propose an efficient street-view image annotation pipeline that leverages the existing label maps of satellite view and the transformation relations between different views (satellite, panorama, and mono-view).
 With the new OmniCity dataset, we provide benchmarks for a variety of tasks including building footprint extraction, height estimation, and building plane/instance/fine-grained segmentation.
-We also analyze the impact of view on each task, the performance of different models, limitations of existing methods, etc. Compared with the existing multi-level and multi-view benchmarks, our OmniCity contains a larger number of images with richer annotation types and more views, provides more benchmark results obtained from state-of-the-art models, and introduces a novel task for fine-grained building instance segmentation on street-level panorama images.
+Compared with the existing multi-level and multi-view benchmarks, our OmniCity contains a larger number of images with richer annotation types and more views, provides more benchmark results obtained from state-of-the-art models, and introduces a novel task for fine-grained building instance segmentation on street-level panorama images.
 Moreover, OmniCity provides new problem settings for existing tasks, such as cross-view image matching, synthesis, segmentation, detection, etc., and facilitates the developing of new methods for large-scale city understanding, reconstruction, and simulation.
 The OmniCity dataset as well as the benchmarks will be released soon.</p>